krlawrence/graph/ChangeHistory.md

 This is a fairly substantial update.
 Lots of new material added to the book and to the sample-code folder.

+Here is a link to the [Git diffs between v277 and the prior v276 release](https://github.com/krlawrence/graph/compare/v276...v277)

 Major new features in this release.
 - Wrote the first draft of the `Gremlin Server` section.
 - Added examples of the JSON that is returned from different Gremlin Server queries.